-FY14 includes \$1.0 million for State Board of Finance Emergency Fund, a \$16 million contingent appropriation (HB628, Laws 2013) for Special Education Maintenance of Effort funding, a \$73 million contingent liability established in the Fiscal Year 2013 General Fund financial statements for Medicaid receivables, a \$10 million contingent liability established in the Fiscal Year 2014 General Fund financial statements for Special Education Maintenance of Effort funding, and a \$17 million transfer to the appropriation contingency fund to address reductions in federal funding to New Mexico agencies resulting from federal sequester.
-FY15 includes \$2.0 million for State Board of Finance Emergency Fund, and a \$15 million transfer to the appropriation contingency fund.
+FY14 includes \$0.5 million for State Board of Finance Emergency Fund appropriation and repayment/reversion, an additional \$30.0 million contingent liability established in the Fiscal Year 2014 General Fund financial statements for potential charges related to unreconciled cash transactions, a \$73.7 million contingent liability established in the Fiscal Year 2014 General Fund financial statements for Medicaid receivables, and a \$17 million transfer to the appropriation contingency fund to address reductions in federal funding to New Mexico agencies resulting from federal sequester.
+FY14 also includes \$36 million in restricted fund balances for Special Education Maintenance of Effort funding (HB628, Laws 2013).